 This 14-inch diameter metal bird cage came from Home Goods---a seasonal item.
 Here's a similar one on Amazon.
 Also this "lantern."
 The bars are about an inch apart, which is perfect for letting in small birds (like finches) and keeping out large ones (like jays and doves).
 If bars in your ornamental bird cage/bird feeder are closer together, prop the door open or bend and spread the wires so that little birds can come and go.
 I lined the cage with a paper towel and placed a glass saucer atop it, full of seed mix.
 This makes it easy to clean and helps elevate the birds for better viewing.

 Both this stylized metal "nest" (16 inches in diameter) and bowl-like platter (10 inches) were thrift-store finds.
 I used coated, rustproof wire to secure the nest to the corner of the metal deck railing.
 I decided not to spray-paint it beige because it's the same color of the railing.
 In the dish is Wild Birds Unlimited's No Mess Blend which includes millet (which doves and quail like) and sunflower and nut bits that other birds enjoy.
-I also buy raw peanuts and sunflower seeds in bulk at Sprouts.
+I also provide raw peanuts and sunflower seeds.
 Jays and titmice eat peanuts; finches prefer sunflower seeds---and nyger, but that's too messy, perishable and expensive.
 There's a grosbeak at left and oak titmouse at top.

 This spherical candleholder came from a second-hand shop that specializes in utilitarian antiques.
 It originally was black, so I spray-painted it beige.
 Items like this are fun to hunt for and not difficult to find (hint: they're often hanging from the ceiling, so look up).
 The best ones have an open design that lets you easily view birds that visit.
 Yes, birds will use feeders made of wood, plastic and other non-transparent materials, but isn't getting a good look at these flitting, fleeting creatures what birdwatching is all about?